cp2k/cp2k/docs/methods/properties/optical/index.md

 This inclusion is crucial for accurately describing excitonic effects, which are significant in materials with a finite bandgap.
 Thus, while TDDFT is convenient and computationally less demanding than *GW*/BSE for molecular systems and metals, *GW*/BSE provides a more accurate description for excitonic effects in semiconductors and insulators.
+For a more detailed discussion on TDDFT and *GW*/BSE, we recommend for example: [C. A. Ullrich, *Time-Dependent Density-Functional Theory - Concepts and Applications*](https://doi.org/10.1093/acprof:oso/9780199563029.001.0001)